 Too often, a patient’s treatment will be focused primarily on one disorder.
 We believe that leaving co-occurring conditions unaddressed increases the risk for relapse.
-Dual diagnoses often feed off of one another, so when left untreated, the symptoms of one condition can jump start the symptoms of another.
-Our trauma-focused and brain-based approach helps us find and treat the root cause of the patient’s addictions and behavioral disorders.
+Dual diagnoses often feed off of one another, so when left untreated, the symptoms of one condition can jump-start the symptoms of another.
+Our trauma-focused and brain-based approach help us find and treat the root cause of the patient’s addictions and behavioral disorders.

 Dual Diagnosis Treatment